Rigidity of GAP elements in contact

 Linear FEA calculations are the most common type of static analysis done with finite elements.
 There are a lot of benefits to the method itself, but of course, there are risks involved as well.
 Today you will learn when it is safe to ignore material nonlinearity.
 I will also tell you what things you should watch out for!

-When your task is to assess a capacity of any given element/structure, you will automatically think about linear static.
+When your task is to assess the capacity of any given element/structure, you will automatically think about linear static.
 The name already suggests several very important things about calculations you are about to make.

 Firstly “static” indicates that you don’t consider dynamic effects in the analysis.
 This is, however, a topic of its own and I won’t discuss it here.